 Questions About Personal Preferences

-To better understand you and your relationship to the written word, your interviewer will likely ask you about your personal interests and preferences.
-For example, what books, magazines, or newspapers do you enjoy reading?
+- Pleasure reading: Expect to be asked what books, magazines, or newspapers you enjoy reading.
 You’ll need to do more than just rattle off a list of reading material.
 Be prepared to state why these items are on your reading list as well.

-- Style guide know-how and preferences: Your prospective employer may also ask you if you have a favorite style guide and why you prefer one over the others or how much experience you have with a specific style.
+- Style guide know-how and preferences: Your prospective employer may also ask you if you have a favorite style guide and why you prefer one over the other, or how much experience you have with a specific style.
 Keep in mind, however, that many publications have a designated style guide that’s similar to, but not the same as, one of the common styles.
 Newspapers commonly choose the Associated Press Stylebook, so your preference isn't likely to sway your employer to choose an altogether different guide.
 On the other hand, some news organizations use a style guide as a base and tweak the recommendations to meet their needs.

 Questions About Interpersonal Skills and Conflict